DAPotapov/bad_memory_for_excel/README.md

 TODO:
 [] 1st aproach: extract all and zip all in the end
-[] 2nd approach: extract only needed and updated archive with changed files
+[] 2nd approach: extract only needed and updated archive with changed files - there are no built-in tools for that, should implement from scratch.